timlukins/openvx-pi/README.md

 ![Raspberry edges](raspi_graspinghand.png)

 **_N.B.
-26th March 2017 -  This artical was written almost 2 years ago about April 2015.
+26th March 2017 -  This article was written almost 2 years ago about April 2015.
 Thinks have moved on a bit with OpenVX - but not too much.
 So hopefully this is still mostly relevant.
 I may update this at somepoint..._**

 ### Introduction